 Renewing an Existing Accreditation

-ICANN will attempt to contact every registrar by email approximately 90 days before the expiration date of its accreditation to inform the registrar of the upcoming expiration of its accreditation.
-This communication will identify any outstanding compliance issues involving the registrar and ask the registrar to confirm the accuracy of the registrar's contact information in ICANN's records.
+ICANN will attempt to contact every registrar by email approximately ninety (90) days prior to the expiration date of its accreditation to inform the registrar of the upcoming expiration of its accreditation.
+This communication will identify any registrar-related outstanding compliance issues involving the registrar and ask the registrar to confirm the accuracy of the registrar's contact information within ICANN's records.

-Any registrar that wishes to renew its accreditation must ensure that:
+Any registrar that intends to renew its accreditation must ensure the following:

 - it has no overdue invoice(s);